Cycling in Aberdeen

 The Council has policies and targets that strive to meet 5 objectives:

-1. Maximise cycling's role for short journeys.
+1. Maximise the role of cycling for short journeys.

 2. Develop safe, convenient, efficient infrastructure.